iccaving/icccsite/content/tour/yorkshire-2016-12-16.md

 On the way out, we were treated to the beacon of Venus to the south, with the fading sunlight in the direction of Marble steps and Leck Fell.
 Whilst waiting for DKp to emerge with a stash of tackle sacks I wandered across the Turbary road in search for the Rowten caves, and found one of them: a 100m streamway cave ending for me at a grim duck.
 The stream carries its course underneath the road and down the Rowten scar.

 On the drive back we were treated to the Moldau from Smetana on the radio, which finishes with a vomit inducing series of major chords.
 This is recommended before a large meal.
 Back at the NPC however we saw that Jarv and DW had spent hours slaving away at the kitchen with the help of Arun and Zoe.
 The roast promised to be memorable!
 #### Tanguy

+### Rowten cave
+This is my shameless attempt at getting another 'cave' added to my tally.
+Rowten cave was fine, just fine.

+#### Tanguy

 ## Wednesday